Grand Lodge of India: Advent of Freemasonry in India

 The Goshamal Baradari, Hyderabad, built in 1682 by Sultan Abul Hassan Tana Shah, is the oldest building used as a Masonic Temple in India.
 Built in 1682, it was donated to the fraternity in 1872 by the 6th Nizam of Kingdom of Hyderabad - Mir Mahbub Ali Khan.

+Over the decades, Freemasonry in India has continued to expand.
+Today, the country has approximately 470 lodges and over 160 Royal Arch Chapters, along with Mark Lodges and Royal Ark Mariner Lodges.
+These lodges are distributed across 172 cities, with a total membership of around 23,000 Freemasons.

 Philanthropy

 Under the Jyotirgamaya, initiated by Grand Master Dr Balaram Biswakumar to mark the Golden Jubilee of the GLI; The Grand Lodge of India took the initiative to light up 50 villages across remote areas in the country that did not have access to electricity till date.
 The GLI constructed 74 houses for the tsunami-affected, building a 10,000 sq.ft hall in Pallam village in Kanyakumari.
 The GLI also organizes classrooms for children in prisons, and renders help for disaster victims.
 The GLI has close to 500 Lodges in India with close to 25,000 members.